A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Conclusions

-The current model simulations can easily be extended to incorporate the effect of lattice vibrations, e.g. by coupling the dynamics to a bosonic bath.
-With more and more advanced input on the excited electronic states through electronic structure calculations, a higher-dimensional model may be parametrized that is more suitable to describe the previously reported site specificity of nonadiabatic effects on germanium.~\cite{zhuMechanisticInsightsNonadiabatic2024} This work outlines how diabatic energy curves and their couplings from first-principles calculations can be used to construct a physically suitable Hamiltonian.
-In addition to MQCD simulations, the model may serve as a benchmark system for accurate quantum dynamics simulations using the hierarchical equation of motion approach,\cite{tanimura1989} as previously reported for one-dimensional impurity-metal models and models of NO scattering from metal surfaces.\cite{dan2023, preston2025} A numerically exact treatment of nuclear quantum effects and nonadiabatic effects would provide valuable reference data for the further advancement of approximate MQCD methods such as the IESH method.
+The current model is limited in the description of the electronic structure.
+With more and more advanced input on the excited electronic states through electronic structure calculations, a more accurate and higher-dimensional model may be parametrized that is better suited to describe the previously reported site specificity of nonadiabatic effects on germanium and energy loss at the highest measured kinetic energies.~\cite{zhuMechanisticInsightsNonadiabatic2024} This work outlines how diabatic energy curves and their couplings from first-principles calculations can be used to construct a physically suitable Hamiltonian.
+In addition to the reported MQCD simulations on this model, the HEOM results form a firm benchmark for the future development of improved MQCD methods.